 Ilissa Samplin is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-She is a member of Gibson Dunn’s Litigation, Media, Entertainment and Technology, and Intellectual Property Practice Groups.
+Ms. Samplin serves as co-chair of the firm’s Trade Secrets Practice Group.
+She also is a member of Gibson Dunn’s Litigation, Media, Entertainment and Technology, Intellectual Property, and Trials Practice Groups.

-Ms. Samplin’s practice focuses on complex commercial litigation, entertainment and technology disputes, and intellectual property litigation and counseling.
-She has represented corporate and individual clients in the media, entertainment, and technology industries in a wide range of litigation in both federal and state court, including breach of contract, unfair competition, copyright, trademark, and trade secret matters.
-Ms. Samplin also regularly advises clients on website policies and copyright, trademark, and privacy compliance.
+Ms. Samplin’s practice focuses on complex commercial litigation and trials, entertainment and technology disputes, and intellectual property litigation and counseling.
+She has represented corporate and individual clients in the media, entertainment, and technology industries in a wide range of litigation in both federal and state court, including breach of contract, unfair competition, copyright, trademark, trade secret, and antitrust matters.
+Ms. Samplin also regularly advises clients on intellectual property policies and compliance.
 In addition, she has experience drafting life rights, intellectual property, and licensing agreements and cease and desist letters for clients in the entertainment and technology sectors, as well as advising entertainment clients on profit participation and related accounting practices.

 - Member of the trial team that achieved a complete victory for AMC on all issues tried in a first phase bench trial in Los Angeles, in a long-running profit participation and breach of contract litigation concerning the television series, The Walking Dead.
-Representing AMC in related profit participation and breach of contract litigations in New York.
+Subsequently achieved summary judgment for AMC on a remaining breach of implied covenant claim.
+Represented AMC in related profit participation and breach of contract litigations in New York.

 - Member of the trial team that represented VOOM HD Holdings, a subsidiary of Cablevision Systems Corporation, in a multibillion dollar breach of contract action against DISH Network.
 The four-week jury trial ended in a lucrative settlement valued at over $1 billion, one of the largest settlements in a breach of contract case in New York State Court history.